Ha Ling Peak: How to Hike This Canmore CLASSIC

 The outset through the forest will be largely uneventful as there are no views until a couple kilometers up when the forest starts to break apart.
 You’ll first be greeted with glimpses of the Spray Valley and the Goat View Peak.
 The view is only a small taste of what lies further up the mountain.

-The switchbacks and climb through the forest continue until it reaches a viewpoint that has a viewing platform with chains and steps.
-Views from here are great of Rundle, the Bow Valley, and Spray Valley.
+The switchbacks and climb through the forest continue until it reaches a viewpoint with a viewing platform with chains and steps.
+From here, you can enjoy great views of Rundle, the Bow Valley, and Spray Valley.
+It’s a good point to turn around if the hike is proving too difficult, but if you have the energy we highly suggest you continue to the top for 360 views.

 Trail improvements include a few areas to hold onto a chain for balance, and two sets of steps over loose scree, not that we got to take advantage of them in winter conditions during the spring, though they are very helpful when trail conditions dry out and the seasons change.